Who were the German Saxons in Transylvania?

 As for Transylvania, the initial phase of German settlement began in the mid-12th century, with colonists traveling to the region around Szeben (Hermannstadt, Sibiu).
 These Germans were sought for their mining expertise and ability to develop the region’s economy.
 Most colonists in this area came from Luxembourg and the Moselle River region.

-The second phase of German settlement during the early 13th century consisted of settlers primarily from the Rhineland, the Southern Low Countries and the Moselle region, with others from Thuringia, Bavaria and even from France.
+The second phase of German settlement during the early 13th century consisted of settlers primarily from the Rhineland, the Southern Low Countries, and the Moselle region, with others from Thuringia, Bavaria, and even from other lands of France.
 Continued immigration from the Empire expanded the initial colonist area of the Saxons further to the east.
 Settlers from the Hermannstadt region spread rapidly into neighboring lands.
 The term “Saxon” was applied to all Germans of the regions because the first German settlers who came to the Hungarian kingdom were poor miners or convicted groups from Saxony.

 King András II allowed the colonists to retain the rights and obligations included within the Diploma Andreanum of 1224.
 The territory that was colonized by Germans covered an area of about 30,000 km˛ and they were organized in the Saxon Seats.
 Perhaps they followed the administration structure of the Székelys who had been organized in Seats (called Szék meaning “chair or seat in the English language).